jenn-jenn/what-is-that-zi/README.md

 #### Future Goal
 + Better layout styling
++ Let user choose whether to restart with current words or with new words
-+ Refactor JS code
++ Refactor JS and CSS code
-+ Clean up CSS code
 + Add better animations
++ Possibly add pronunciation audio